allison-johnson/sinatra-practice-it/notes.md

 - Move index action to parent controller?
 What should index page look like?
 (Maybe a link to log in if user isn't logged in, otherwise link to teacher's show page)

 - Where to redirect once topic/question/student is successfully created?
-Back to teacher show page OR to the show page for that object...
+Back to teacher show page!

 - Add "Back to Teacher Homepage" button to all pages